section

 Knowledge environment references

 • Obsidian Help — the core authoring substrate I keep returning to for private note systems.
+(Applied intentionally; the math on the engineering market and changed relevance of skills is real, yet it is possible to apply attention to other structures of necessary problem-solving.)

 • Obsidian Developer Docs — useful when note workflows need to become more structured or tool-aware.